-In 1900, during the Boxer Rebellion, five of these instruments were taken to Germany but were eventually returned to China in 1921 under the Treaty of Versailles.
-Today, the Beijing Ancient Observatory stands as a testament to China’s scientific heritage and offers visitors a fascinating journey into the past.
+During the Boxer Rebellion in 1900, five of these instruments were taken to Germany.
+However, under the Treaty of Versailles, they were returned to China in 1921.
+Today, the observatory stands proudly as a symbol of China’s rich scientific heritage, offering visitors a unique peek into the past.

 Getting to the Beijing Ancient Observatory is straightforward, thanks to its central location and the city’s efficient public transportation system.
 Whether you prefer taking the subway or a bus, the observatory is easily accessible.